geoffreyangus/cs106r/notes/pybot/pybot.md

    pick_fruit()
 ```

+_Result_

 <img class="fig_simple" src="figures/fig_simple_pybot.gif" width="75%">

+Now try it yourself in the exercise:

+<iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/1310905/277b5035a363cda051dd6cbcec3666a8"></iframe>

-NOTE: Although PyBot is simple, programming her is not.
-It can be challenging.
-In Stanford's introductory computer science course, we use Karel the Robot
+**NOTE**: Although PyBot is simple, programming her is not.
+It can be very challenging, and don't be discouraged if your programs don't work at first.
+PyBot is almost identical to _Karel the Robot_ used in Stanford's Introductory CS course, and students often say it is the hardest part of the course.